sshahidul29/Development-of-Data-Integration-and-Analytics-Framework-for-Sales-and-Procurement-department/README.md

 *Figure 5: Control-flow diagram for ETL Pipeline to automate the system through SQL Server Agent*

-## Process 1: [Sales Analysis]

-- Description: The project aimed to create an ETL (Extract, Transform, Load) pipeline for data extraction, transformation, and loading into SQL Server Databases from the OLEDB source.
-It included data analysis using SQL Server Analysis Services (SSAS) to build cubes for multi-dimensional and Tabular analysis for business users.
-These cubes supported interactive dashboards and data visualizations for informed decision-making.
 ### Datamart was built using SSAS for Business Users

  ![Sales Analysis](https://github.com/sshahidul29/Sales-and-Procurement-Data-Integration-and-Analytics-Framework/blob/main/Figures/SalesM.PNG)